ShangjinTang/GeoCraft/README.md

 # geocraft

-Note: `geocraft` is still under development and backward compatibility is not guaranteed before reaching v1.0.0.
+**Note**: `geocraft` is still under development and backward compatibility is not guaranteed before reaching v1.0.0.

 ## Requirements